brekhi123/airbnb_prediction_model/README.md

 1. **Download Dataset**: Get `AB_NYC_2019.csv` from [Kaggle](https://www.kaggle.com/dgomonov/new-york-city-airbnb-open-data) and place it in the notebook directory.
 2. **Set Up Environment**: Install required libraries.
 3. **Run Notebook**:
-   - Open `hw5final.ipynb` in Jupyter Notebook or JupyterLab.
+   - Open `airbnb_pipeline.ipynb` in Jupyter Notebook or JupyterLab.
    - Run all cells (`Kernel -> Restart Kernel and Clear All Outputs`, then `Run -> Run All Cells`).
 4. **View Results**: Outputs include tables, visualizations, and the test R² score (0.4625).